With a plethora of video editing tools out there, beginners can get confused about the right software for editing.

 5. Quickly Finish Your Audio Editing with Essential Sound Panel

-Premiere Pro has come up with “Essential Sound” panel to guide you towards polishing and finishing your audio.
+Premiere Pro has come up with the “Essential Sound” panel to guide you toward polishing and finishing your audio.

 “Essential Sound” is a huge time saver for me.